mosesokemwa/mosesokemwa.github.io/content/learning-curve.md

 Back to hard decisions, I knew campus life was not for me, I mean I have tried.
 Twice to be precise but I ended up stopping mid way, story for another day.
 I hate being idle, I'd rather watch a movie than be there doing nothing(now that I say it out loud, I dont see any difference).
 With this in mind, I approach my parent and presented the rationale to her, the out come surprised me.
 I thought she would flip, but to my surprise she was cool with it, even funded two of my earlier start-up in agribusiness.

 The path I chose might have been through premature rationale..
-What does a 18/19 year old know about life to make such a decision like that.
-That's beside the point, after a string of 2 failed(bankrupt businesses) and 1 successful dope kick ass solo entrepreneurship stint, I decided to leave that and move to different field.
+What does an 18/19 year old know about life to make such a decision like that.
+That's beside the point, after a string of 2 failed start-ups and 1 successful dope kick ass solo entrepreneurship stint, I decided to leave all that and move to different field.

 From as far back as I can remember I have always loved fixing things.
 If it requires mental energy, and is challenging enough, I will find a way to put it back together or create a new one.
 I still I'm the house handy man.
 I recently made a coffee table on a random evening.
 Home made coffee table, there is something funny about that.
 I should have taken the name Ralph after 'fix it Ralph'.